revarcline/rombrary/ROADMAP.md

 ask about security and using eval for my case statement

-create delete if unused module after delete in place
+create delete if unused module after delete in place - call "destroy_orphans" maybe helper method to iterate through all classes